Materials design based on a material-motif network and heterogeneous graphs

 \subsection{Material Embeddings Based on Material-Motif Bipartite Network}

 Structure motif-based bipartite networks use motif connectivity to assess material similarity.
 In the network representation, each material is linked to its constituent motifs, so the local coordination environments are tied directly to specific compounds.
-Two materials are related when they share one or more motifs, though the strength of that relation depends on the geometric distortions and frequency of the motif.
-Distortions are encoded as edge weights, which sharpen material–motif links beyond simple motif presence.
+Two materials are said to be related when they share one or more motifs, though the strength of that relation depends on the geometric distortions and frequency of the motif.
+In the newtork, distortions are encoded as edge weights, which sharpens material–motif links beyond simple motif presence.
 Materials containing multiple motifs can bridge otherwise separate regions of the graph, creating transitive relations that cluster compounds with similar local geometries or functions.
-This motif-derived connectivity can be converted into quantitative descriptors suitable for predictive modeling.
-The material-motif bipartite network is embedded into a continuous vector space and the resulting material embeddings are used to assess the utility of this framework for motif-informed material descriptors and property prediction.
+This motif-derived connectivity in the network can be converted into quantitative descriptors suitable for predictive modeling.
+The material-motif bipartite network is embedded into a vector space and the resulting material embeddings are used to assess the utility of this framework for motif-informed material descriptors and property prediction.